tien-liang/GroupGate/README.md

 1) git clone

-2) go to server folder, run: npm run jason       // or use yarn instead of npm
+2) cd to the project directory

-3) open new command window, run: npm start dev
+3) npm install                          // can also use yarn

-4) go to root folder, run npm start
+4) npm start